 How much deposit do I need?

-Affordability is a measure of how much money you have in the bank after all your income and outgoings have been taken into account.
-Even if you have a good salary, if you spend up to your limit each month, or have a lot of debt, you may fail a lender’s affordability test.
+Affordability is a measure of how much money you have in the bank after your income and all your outgoings have been taken into account.
+Having a high salary will not be enough to make you pass a lender’s affordability test if you’re overspending or have a lot of debt.

-With the Help to Buy: Equity Loan, the government lends you up to 20% of the cost of your newly built home, so you’ll only need to provide a 5% cash deposit and a 75% mortgage to make up the difference.
-You won’t be charged loan fees on the 20% loan for the first five years of owning your home.
+- Help to Buy: Equity Loan mortgages – the government lends you up to 20% (up to 40% in London) of the cost of your new-build home, so you only need to provide a 5% cash deposit

-For more information, read our in-depth guide on Help to Buy mortgages.
+For more detailed information, read our in-depth guide on Help to Buy mortgages.

 Can I get a mortgage without a deposit?

-“Realistically, you are going to need some additional help, such as help from your family or buying with another person,” says Ray Boulger.
+You can get a mortgage without a deposit but it’ll be a much more difficult journey and rates can be a lot higher.
+“Realistically, you are going to need some additional help, such as help from your family or buying with another person,” says Boulger.

-Barclays Family Springboard Mortgage, for example, enables you to buy a home without a cash deposit if your family or someone else can provide 10% of the property’s price as security.
+There are some products, known as 100% mortgages that allow you to borrow 100% of the property’s value.
+However, there aren’t that many on the market and they still require capital from somewhere.
+Barclays’ Family Springboard Mortgage, for example, enables you to buy a home without a cash deposit, provided someone in your close family can stump up 10% of the property’s price as security.

 Nevertheless, lenders offer preferential rates to customers who have saved up a large deposit, with the best rates going to those who have a deposit equal to 25% of the purchase price of the property – a loan-to-value ratio of 75%.